SySeVR: A Framework for Using Deep Learning to Detect Software Vulnerabilities: The SySeVR Framework

-Deep learning is successful in the domain of image processing and other applications, which is however different from the domain of vulnerability detection.
-In order to clearly see the gap between these domains (i.e., the ``domain gap''), let us consider the example of using deep learning to detect human in an image.
-As illustrated in Fig. \ref{Fig_Overview_of_our_approach}(a), this can be achieved by using the notion of {\em region proposal} \cite{ren2015faster,shrivastava2016training} and leveraging the structural representation of images (e.g., texture, edge, and color).
-Multiple region proposals can be extracted from one image, and each region proposal can be treated as a ``unit'' for training neural networks to detect objects (i.e., human in this example).
-When using deep learning to detect vulnerabilities, there is {\em no} natural structural representation for programs like what region proposal is to images.
-This means that deep learning cannot be directly used for vulnerability detection.
+Deep learning is successful in image processing and other applications.
+In particular, the notion of {\em region proposal} \cite{ren2015faster,shrivastava2016training} in image processing inspires us to adapt it to the context of vulnerability detection.
+However, the problem vulnerability detection is very different from the problem image processing because the latter has natural structural representations.
+To see the difference, let us consider an example of using deep learning to detect humans in images.
+On one hand, as illustrated in Fig. \ref{Fig_Overview_of_our_approach}(a), detecting humans in an image can be achieved by using the notion of {\em region proposal} and leveraging the structural representation of images (e.g., texture, edge, and color).
+Multiple region proposals can be extracted from an image, and each region proposal can be treated as a ``unit'' for training a neural network to detect objects (i.e., humans in this example).